GaloisInc/BESSPIN-Tool-Suite/besspin/cwesEvaluation/multitasking/README.md

 `PASS`.
 Otherwise, it receives the score `FAIL`.
 The tool aggregates these scores and presents them in the "Multitasking Pass" column in the score report table.
 This column presents the percentage of multitasking test runs that scored `PASS` for a given CWE test.
+For example, if:
-For example, if `instancesPerTestPart` is 5, TEST-192 scored `DETECTED` in the sequential test run, and TEST-192 scored `DETECTED` in 3 multitasking test runs and `HIGH` in 2 multitasking runs, then the "Multitasking Pass" cell for TEST-192 read `60%`.
+  * `instancesPerTestPart` is 5,
+  * TEST-192 scored `DETECTED` in the sequential test run, and
+  * TEST-192 scored `DETECTED` in 3 multitasking test runs and `HIGH` in 2
+    multitasking runs,
+then the "Multitasking Pass" cell for TEST-192 would read `60%`.

-The tool also aggregates all multitasking scores across all tests and reports it as a percentage at the end.
-For example, if 100 multitasking tests ran, and 80 scored `PASS`, you would see:
+The tool also aggregates all multitasking scores across all tests and reports it as a percentage.
+For example, if 100 multitasking tests ran and 80 scored `PASS`, you would see:
 ```
 (Info)~  80/100 multitasking tests scored as expected (80.0%).
 ```